pachyderm/docs/content/latest/enterprise/activate-via-helm.md

 ## Before You Start

-- You must have a Pachyderm [Enterprise License Key](https://www.pachyderm.com/trial/).
+- You must have a MLDM [Enterprise License Key](https://www.pachyderm.com/trial/).
-- You must have pachctl and Pachyderm installed.
+- You must have pachctl and MLDM installed.
-- You must have the Pachyderm Helm repo downloaded.
+- You must have the MLDM Helm repo downloaded.

-## How to Activate Enterprise Pachyderm via Helm
+## How to Activate Enterprise MLDM via Helm

 {{<stack type="wizard">}}
 {{% wizardRow id="Activation Method" %}}